-Stage 5: 5 Years of F-U Money
+Stage 5: Accumulated 5 Years’ Worth of Annual Expenses

-Alternatively, it can be viewed as you got a 5 year extension to make some life or work projects work.
+Alternatively, it can be viewed as you got a 5-year extension to make some life or work projects work.

-Stage 6: 10 Years of F-U Money
+Stage 6: Accumulated 10 Years’ Worth of Annual Expenses

-Suppose your annual expenses hovers around $25,000/yr.
-If you build up $250,000, you have ample room to maneuver.
+Suppose your annual expenses hover around $25,000/yr.
+If you build up to $250,000, you have ample financial room to manoeuvre.

-The difference between this stage 6 and stage 7 is that, stage 7 requires your wealth machine to provide a cash flow, while leaving the capital intact.
+The difference between this stage 6 and the next stage (stage 7) is that stage 7 requires your wealth machine to provide cash flow while leaving the capital intact.